Your October Horoscope Is Here — Get Ready For Growth

 Growth is the theme of October.
 A few planets will end their retrograde cycles, giving us the chance to start fresh, while the lunations push us to evolve.

-Ahead, all the astrological insight your sign needs for an October as easy and breezy as the crisp fall weather.
+Ahead, all the astrological insight your sign needs for an October as easy and breezy as the light spring weather.